Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Introduction

-\end{thm} \begin{remark} The trapping degeneracy for the Morawetz densities $\mathbb{M}_{\text{deg}}(\partial^k\Phi^{(2)}_0)$ and $\mathbb{M}_{\text{deg}}(\partial^k\Phi^{(2)}_4)$ with $|k|\leq n-1$ can be manifestly removed.
-We shall only focus on the $n=0$ case until Section \ref{sect:highorderS2}, since as shown in Section \ref{sect:highorderS2}, the $n\geq 1$ cases follow straightforwardly from the $n=0$ case. \end{remark} \begin{remark} The energy and Morawetz estimate \eqref{eq:MoraEstiFinal(2)KerrRegularpsiBothSpinComp} is obtained by treating the systems \eqref{eq:ReggeWheeler Phi^012KerrS2} and \eqref{eq:ReggeWheeler Phi^012KerrNegaS2} for $\phi^i_s$, and is a single estimate at three levels of regularity for each extreme component, since $\phi^2_s$ involves at most second-order derivatives of $\phi^0_s$.
-Therefore, in spite of the well-known trapping phenomenon, we prove Morawetz estimates for $\phi^0_s$ and $\phi^1_s$ which are in fact nondegenerate in the trapped region.
+\begin{remark} The trapping degeneracy for the Morawetz densities $\mathbb{M}_{\text{deg}}(\partial^{\mathrm{k}}\Phi^{(2)}_0)$ and $\mathbb{M}_{\text{deg}}(\partial^{\mathrm{k}}\Phi^{(2)}_4)$ with $\vert {\mathrm{k}} \vert\leq n-1$ can actually be removed.
+We shall only focus on proving the $n=0$ case until Section \ref{sect:highorderS2}.
+As shown in Section \ref{sect:highorderS2}, the general $n\geq 0$ cases follow from an induction in $n$. \end{remark} \begin{remark} As stated above, consider the $n=0$ case.
+The energy and Morawetz estimate \eqref{eq:MoraEstiFinal(2)KerrRegularpsiBothSpinComp} is obtained by treating systems \eqref{eq:ReggeWheeler Phi^012KerrS2} and \eqref{eq:ReggeWheeler Phi^012KerrNegaS2} of $\phi^i_s$ and is a single estimate at three levels of regularity for each extreme component, since $\phi^2_s$ involves at most second order derivatives of $\phi^0_s$.
+Therefore, in spite of the well-known trapping phenomenon, we prove Morawetz estimates for $\phi^0_s$ and $\phi^1_s$ which are in fact non-degenerate in the trapped region.
 However, the three levels of regularity must be treated simultaneously.
-One one hand, to estimate the inhomogeneous terms on the RHS of \eqref{eq:ReggeWheeler Phi^012KerrS2} and \eqref{eq:ReggeWheeler Phi^012KerrNegaS2}, it is necessary to eliminate the trapping degeneracy in the Morawetz estimates for $\phi^0_s$ and $\phi^1_s$ by considering one more order of derivative; on the other hand, it is possible to close the three estimates simultaneously, because the RHS of \eqref{eq:ReggeWheeler Phi^012KerrS2} and \eqref{eq:ReggeWheeler Phi^012KerrNegaS2} are at two level of regularity at most, involving no derivatives of $\phi^2_s$ and at most one of $\phi^0_s$ and $\phi^1_s$.
+On one hand, to estimate the inhomogeneous terms on the right-hand side of \eqref{eq:ReggeWheeler Phi^012KerrS2} and \eqref{eq:ReggeWheeler Phi^012KerrNegaS2}, it is necessary to eliminate the trapping degeneracy in the Morawetz estimates for $\phi^0_s$ and $\phi^1_s$ by considering one more order of derivative; on the other hand, it is possible to close the three estimates simultaneously, because the right-hand side of \eqref{eq:ReggeWheeler Phi^012KerrS2} and \eqref{eq:ReggeWheeler Phi^012KerrNegaS2} are at two level of regularity at most, involving no derivatives of $\phi^2_s$ and at most one of $\phi^0_s$ and $\phi^1_s$.